DeepWok/pynqcaht/labs/lab1.md

 ### Exporting the hardware

+???

 ### Loading the overlay on Jupyter Notebook

 ## 1.3 Simple register control (merge array)

-Here we attempt a simple array merging procedure
+Here we attempt a simple array merging procedure.
+The purpose is to get a better understanding of how MMIO (memory-mapped IO) works and how to do simple register control on a bunch of fuckers.

-Don't worry, the drivers have already been prewritten for you under the `drivers` folder.
-But before we make a simple copy and paste change, we should look at what is being done under the hood which allows you to simply make this change.
+Don't worry, the drivers have already been prewritten for you under the `drivers/merge_driver` folder.
+Let's look at what is being done under the hood which allows you to simply make this change.